Abilene Businesses That Are Gone But Not Forgotten

 Tony's Pizza Cave / Crystal's Pizza

-Originally Tony's Pizza Cave (featuring an actual 'cave' front entrance), this restaurant on South 1st Street later turned into Crystal's Pizza, and is now an Asian restaurant.
+Originally Tony's Pizza Cave (featuring an actual 'cave' front entrance), this restaurant on South 1st Street later turned into Crystal's Pizza.

 Crystal's Pizza boasted great food, but was equally well known for its atmosphere.
 Some say it was like stepping into a time machine, and walking into an old-time amusement arcade.